darylsew/visualizer/README.md

 ----------------------
 Several royalty-free songs will be provided for demonstration purposes; the user will have the option to use files from his/her own music library.
 *   scipy/numpy (sudo apt-get install python-numpy python-scipy)
-*   matplotlib (sudo apt-get install python-matplotlib)
 *   audiolab
     sudo apt-get install python-dev python-setuptools libsndfile-dev libasound2-dev sudo easy_install scikits.audiolab
-It'll look something like [this](http://code.enthought.com/projects/chaco/pu-audio-spectrum.html).

 Current Features
 ----------------
 Create waveform and spectrogram images from a wav file using Short Time Fourier Transforms (provided by numpy).
+To test it, type 'python svt.py filename' and look at the pngs generated.

 Deadlines
 ---------